Do-Nam-Binh/odin-recipe/README.md

 # odin-recipe
-Practice recipe website project for The Odin Project online course
+This is a basic recipe website made by following The Odin Project Foundation course for the purpose of practicing HTML.